0x1eef/xchan.rb/README.md

 **Track bytes in, bytes out**

-This example shows how the number of bytes read from and written to a channel can be tracked using the "#bytes_written" and "#bytes_read" methods.
+The following example shows how the number of bytes read from and written to a channel can be tracked using the `#bytes_written` and `#bytes_read` methods:

 ```ruby
 require "xchan"